PavelDobias2002/WebUIDesign---Project/README.md

 Creating a design and layout to follow from the start goes far in development.
 - Eliska:<br>
 - Jake:<br>
+Creating standards and clear set guidelines going into the coding phase, possibly with a high fidelity prototype.<br>
 <i>Praise the Omnnissiah</i>